VerdanTech/Vdt-Webapp/outline/gardens/models.md

 ## cultivar_sets

-U should be able to create CultivarSets connected to a garden, and copy them to and from their User profiles.
+CultivarSets can be connected to a garden, and from there be copied to and from User profiles.

 ## workspaces